jennyfur/Resume/README.md

 - Photography & Video Courses: Product Photography for eCommerce, Insights on Product Photography, Up and Running with DSLR Film Making, Creative DSLR Video Techniques, Shooting with the Canon 5D Mark III, Video for Photographers: Shooting with a DSLR, Up and Running with Studio Strobes, Lighting for Photographers: Portraiture, Narrative Portraiture: Foundations of Portraiture, Green Screen Techniques for Video and Photography, Lens Reversal Macro Photography, Foundations of Photography: Exposure, Composition, Lenses, Night and Low Light, Macro and Close Up, Flash, Speciality Lenses, Up and Running with Natural Light, Up and Running with Lighting: Studio Lights and Flash, Digital Photography Principles: The Camera, Lighting with Flash: Basics, Lighting for Photographers: Flash Exposure Fundamentals, Photography 101.
 - Software Courses: Up and Running with Lightroom 5, Lightroom 5 Essentials: Importing with the Library Module, Managing Images with the Library Modules, Develop Module Basics, and Develop Module Advanced Techniques, Photoshop CS3 One on One Essentials.
-- Website Courses: Responsive Design Fundamentals, Website Strategy and Planning, Website Planning and Wireframing, Google Analytics Essential Training, Website Design Fundamentals, Web Site Strategy and Planning, CMS Fundamentals,
+- Website Courses: Responsive Design Fundamentals, Website Strategy and Planning, Website Planning and Wireframing, Google Analytics Essential Training, Website Design Fundamentals, Web Site Strategy and Planning, CMS Fundamentals, GitHub for Web Designers
 - Social Media Courses: Facebook Advertising Fundamentals, Pinterest for Business Sharing Photos with Instagram Up and Running with Vine, Up and Running with SnapChat, Up and Running with Pinterest, Google+ for Business, Twitter Essential Training, Up and Running with Tumblr, Social Media Marketing with Facebook and Twitter.

 ## Professional Achievements